sungsoo/sungsoo.github.io/_posts/2016-05-30-modeling-colliding-and-merging-fluids.md

 # Modeling Colliding and Merging Fluids

 In Two Minute Papers, we have talked about different fluid simulation techniques.
-This time, we are going to talk about surface tracking.
-Surface tracking is required to account for topological changes when different fluid interfaces collide.
+This time, we are going to talk about *surface tracking*. *Surface tracking* is required to account for topological changes when different fluid interfaces collide.
 This work also takes into consideration the possibility of colliding fluids that are made of different materials.
-The resulting surface tracking algorithm is very robust, which means that it can deal with a large number of materials and topological changes at the same time.
+The resulting surface tracking algorithm is very robust, which means that it can deal with a large number of materials and *topological* changes at the same time.

 <iframe width="600" height="400" src="https://www.youtube.com/embed/uj8b5mu0P7Y" frameborder="0" allowfullscreen></iframe>